nigelrodrigues15/Sentey/README.md

 * First time using OAuth
 * Issues with Twitter tokens
-* Implicit implementation of api keys
+* Implicit implementation of api keys from Google's Natural Language Processing API